-- 1. Core Curriculum: A 210 hour orientation, known as the Core program, instills the basic fundamentals.
+- Core Curriculum: A 210 hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - 2.
-Clinic Learning Experience: Your clinic time from 280 to 1600 hours will be guided with individual attention and group learning experiences using workshops and periodic tests developed specifically for this monitoring progress.
+Clinic Learning Experience: Your clinic time will be guided with individual attention and group learning experiences using workshops and periodic tests developed specifically for this monitoring progress.
 This is when you begin working on paying clients in the clinic classroom area. - 3.
-Classroom Learning Experience: Your classroom time from 280 to 1600 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
+Classroom Learning Experience: Your classroom is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
 Each area has a specialist in the field who conducts the different specialty classes once a week; these may include guest artists, retail, motivation, self-improvement, nail artistry, makeup, etc. - 4.
-Adaptive Curriculum: From 280 to 800 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a beauty industry professional. - 5.
-Creative Curriculum: You will spend your last 800 hours at Paul Mitchell The School Federal Way in "high gear" by dressing, acting, and working like a beauty industry professional.
+Adaptive Curriculum: You will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a beauty industry professional. - 5.
+Creative Curriculum: You will spend your last hours at Paul Mitchell The School Federal Way in "high gear" by dressing, acting, and working like a beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.